Envirometrix/PredictiveSoilMapping/main.md

 data.
 This nomogram facilitates conversion of data on rock fragment content expressed in different units.
-Most PTFs for predicting bulk density, except those developed by @Rawls1983SS and @Bernoux1998SSSAJ, are a function only of organic matter i.e. organic carbon content.
+Most PTFs for predicting bulk density, except those developed by @Rawls1983SS and @Bernoux1998SSSAJ, are a function of organic matter i.e. organic carbon content.
 Although studies conducted by @Saini1966N and @Jeffrey1970JE have shown that organic matter has a dominating effect on soil bulk density and that it can be used alone as a good predictor of soil bulk density, it